SzpakKamil/SymbolPicker/Sources/SymbolPicker/SymbolPicker.docc/Extension/Extension/View.md

 ## Overview

 The `.symbolPicker(isPresented:symbolName:)` modifier attaches a symbol picker to a SwiftUI view, allowing users to select an SF Symbol and bind its name to a `String` property.
 The picker’s presentation is controlled by a `Binding<Bool>`, and it supports an optional color parameter that can be a `Binding<SymbolColor>?`, `Binding<SwiftUI.Color>?`, or `Binding<[Double]>?`, enabling flexible color customization.
 The color is converted internally to a `SymbolColor` for rendering.
-Additional modifiers (`.symbolPickerSymbolsStyle(_:)` and `.symbolPickerDismissType(_:)`) allow customization of symbol style and dismissal behavior.
-The modifier leverages `SymbolPickerData` to manage its configuration.
+Additional modifiers (`.symbolPickerSymbolsStyle(_:)` and `.symbolPickerDismiss(type:action:)`) allow customization of symbol style and dismissal behavior.
 The table below summarizes the modifier’s parameters.

 ### Parameters Grid
 | Parameter Name | Type | Description |